 Are you writing quality alt text for your images?

 That’s all on alt text for now!
 I hope this post helped you understand what alternative text is and how to use it properly.
-Now you can make sure your site is friendly for all individuals that are visually impaired to make sure they are able to enjoy your content.
+Now you can make sure your site is friendly for all individuals who are visually impaired to make sure they are able to enjoy your content.
 Plus, you’ll give search engines a better idea related to how your images are adding value to your post, benefiting your SEO rankings.
 Feel free to leave a question in the comments below if you have any issues or doubts.
 We’re happy to help!
 And if you’d prefer to have all of this fully taken off your plate, definitely check out our services page.